xilenAtenea/workshop_001etl/README.md

 ## Repository overview

-This repository is quite simple, so it only has the notebook “[etl_workshop.ipynb](https://github.com/xilenAtenea/workshop_001etl/blob/main/etl_workshop.ipynb)” that you have to run to get all the results, and the .gitignore that shows some used filenames that you probably have to create or get.
+This repository is quite simple, it only has the notebook “[etl_workshop.ipynb](https://github.com/xilenAtenea/workshop_001etl/blob/main/etl_workshop.ipynb)” that you have to run to get all the results, and the .gitignore that shows some used filenames that you probably have to create or get.
 These files will be discussed further in Considerations.

 ## Getting Started